 83% state they learned how to cancel out negative judgments and replace them with positive thoughts

-58% indicate that no one has bullied them since Hey U.G.L.Y.’s presentation
+58% indicate that no one has bullied them since completing Hey U.G.L.Y.’s program

 “Hey U.G.L.Y. is an essential resource for teens, tweens and those who educate them.
 The website, radio shows and school programs offer support, education and inspiration for teens suffering from depression, bullying, eating disorders and other serious issues.
 Hey U.G.L.Y. is a true lifesaver for troubled teens, their friends and families.”
 Jill Zimmerman Rutledge, M.S.W., LCSW psychotherapist and clinical consultant for the National Association of Anorexia Nervosa and Associated Disorders (ANAD) and author of: Dealing With The Stuff That Makes Life Tough: The Ten Things That Stress Girls Out and How To Cope